Lepidium meyenii: Taxonomy

-Maca is the only member of the genus Lepidium with a fleshy hypocotyl, which is fused with the taproot to form a rough inverted pear-shaped body.
-Traditionally, native growers have acknowledged four varieties of maca based on their root color: cream-yellow, half-purple, purple, and black; varying levels of anthocyanin are primarily responsible for the color differences.
-Maca hypocotyls may be gold or cream, red, purple, blue, black, or green.
-Each is considered a "genetically unique variety", as the seeds of the parent plants grow to have roots of the same color.
+Cultivation

 Specific phenotypes (in maca, 'phenotype' pertains mainly to root color) have been propagated exclusively to increase commercial interest.
-Cream-colored roots are the most widely grown and are favored in Peru for their enhanced sweetness and size.
-Black maca is both sweet and slightly bitter.

-Cultivation

 Growth conditions

 The natural environment of the maca is at 11–12ºS latitude and at an elevation of 3800–4400 m above sea level.
 At this elevation, temperatures of the growing season vary from -2 to 13 C in monthly mean minimum or maximum, respectively.
 Temperatures can decline, however, as low as -10 C and frosts are common.
 Of the cultivated plants, maca is one of the most frost tolerant.
 Strong winds and sunlight are also characteristics of the native habitat of the maca.
 Maca today is still mainly cultivated in Peru, in the high Andes of Bolivia, and to a small extent also in Brazil.
 Maca can be cultivated beyond its natural elevation range, over 4400 m above sea level.